microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 >
 > The requirement that the qubits should be in zero state before they can be released aims to remind the developer to double-check that all necessary information has been properly extracted from the qubits, and that they are not entangled with unreleased qubits any more.
 >
 > (An alternative way to break entanglement is to measure qubits; in this case Q# allows to release them regardless of the measurement result.
-You can learn more about measurements in [this tutorial](../SingleQubitSystemMeasurements/SingleQubitSystemMeasurements.ipynb).)
+You can learn more about measurements in the qubit kata.)

 In the following exercises you will learn to prepare separable quantum states by manipulating individual qubits.
-You will only need [single-qubit gates](../SingleQubitGates/SingleQubitGates.ipynb) for that.
+You will only need knowledge from the single-qubit gates kata for that.

 > In each exercise, you'll be given an array of qubits to manipulate; you can access $i$-th element of the array `qs` as `qs[i]`.
 Array elements are indexed starting with 0, the first array element corresponds to the leftmost qubit in Dirac notation.

 @[exercise]({
     "id": "prepare_basis_state",
+    "title": "Prepare a basis state",
     "descriptionPath": "./prepare_basis_state/index.md",
     "placeholderSourcePath": "./prepare_basis_state/placeholder.qs",
     "solutionPath": "./prepare_basis_state/solution.md",
-"codeDependenciesPaths": [
+    "codePaths": [
         "../KatasLibrary.qs",
         "./Common.qs",
         "./prepare_basis_state/verification.qs"
     ]
 })

 @[exercise]({
     "id": "prepare_superposition",
-"descriptionPath": "./prepare_superposition/index.md",
+    "title": "Prepare a superposition of two basis states", "descriptionPath": "./prepare_superposition/index.md",
     "placeholderSourcePath": "./prepare_superposition/placeholder.qs",
     "solutionPath": "./prepare_superposition/solution.md",
-"codeDependenciesPaths": [
+    "codePaths": [
         "../KatasLibrary.qs",
         "./Common.qs",
         "./prepare_superposition/verification.qs"
     ]
 })

 @[exercise]({
     "id": "prepare_with_real",
-"descriptionPath": "./prepare_with_real/index.md",
+    "title": " Prepare a superposition with real amplitudes", "descriptionPath": "./prepare_with_real/index.md",
     "placeholderSourcePath": "./prepare_with_real/placeholder.qs",
     "solutionPath": "./prepare_with_real/solution.md",
-"codeDependenciesPaths": [
+    "codePaths": [
         "../KatasLibrary.qs",
         "./Common.qs",
         "./prepare_with_real/verification.qs"
     ]
 })

 @[exercise]({
     "id": "prepare_with_complex",
+    "title": "Prepare a superposition with complex amplitudes", "descriptionPath": "./prepare_with_complex/index.md",
+    "placeholderSourcePath": "./prepare_with_complex/placeholder.qs",
+    "solutionPath": "./prepare_with_complex/solution.md",
-"codeDependenciesPaths": [
+    "codePaths": [
         "../KatasLibrary.qs",
-"./Common.qs"
-],
-"verificationSourcePath": "./prepare_with_complex/verification.qs",
-"placeholderSourcePath": "./prepare_with_complex/placeholder.qs",
-"solutionSourcePath": "./prepare_with_complex/solution.qs",
-"solutionDescriptionPath": "./prepare_with_complex/solution.md"
+        "./Common.qs",
+        "./prepare_with_complex/verification.qs"
+    ]
 })

-## Conclusion
+@[section]({
+    "id": "multi_qubit_systems_conclusion",
+    "title": "Conclusion"
+})

 As you've seen in the exercises, you can prepare separable multi-qubit states using only single-qubit gates.
 However, to prepare and manipulate entangled states you'll need more powerful tools.
-In the [next tutorial](../MultiQubitGates/MultiQubitGates.ipynb) you will learn about multi-qubit gates which give you access to all states of multi-qubit systems.
+In the next kata, multi-qubit gates, you will learn about multi-qubit gates which give you access to all states of multi-qubit systems.